jarthda/SQL-Ideas/README.md

 SQL-for-Smarties
 ================

-Place to share interesting SQL solutions
+Place to share interesting and unusual SQL solutions